Cherie Berry: Early life

-Nora Cherie Killian was born in Newton, North Carolina, United States on December 21, 1946, to Earl and Lena Carrigan Killian.
+Nora Cherie Killian was born in Newton, North Carolina, on December 21, 1946, to Earl and Lena Carrigan Killian.
 Her father gave her the name Cherie after the French phrase "mon chérie" (English: my darling) which he had heard in France on his way home following his release as a prisoner-of-war of World War II.
-Killian graduated from Maiden High School in 1965 and moved to Boone where she worked wrapping Christmas presents at a department store and selling advertisements for, writing for, and delivering newspapers.
+Killian graduated from Maiden High School in Maiden, North Carolina, in 1965 and then moved to Boone, North Carolina, where she worked wrapping Christmas presents at a department store and selling advertisements for, writing for, and delivering newspapers.
 She attended Lenoir Rhyne College, ending her studies there in 1967.
 She also studied at Gaston College in 1969 and Oakland Community College in 1977.
 She married Norman H. Berry Jr. and took his last name.

 In 1985 Berry and her husband founded LGM Ltd., a company based in a former billiard hall that manufactured spark-plug wires for cars.
 After initial financial uncertainty, the venture became very profitable.
 Norman H. Berry Jr. died in 2006.